 Mama Lupe was available online, but based on the comments they were quite expensive to buy online, compared to the cost if you could find them locally.

-In terms of taste, I haven’t tried La Tortilla Factory or Mama Lupe, but my “educated guess” is that Mama Lupe would win based on a higher fat content.
-They both had a ton of preservatives that I was not familiar with.
+Both La Tortilla Factory and Mama Lupe had a ton of preservatives that I was not familiar with.

 I did try the La Banderita tortillas that I got at Target and they were “not bad”.
 They gave you the mouthfeel of having a real taco, while fairly bland in flavor (most store bought tortillas are bland however).